-This years summer program will focus on building social capital and nurturing relationships, unity and reconciliation.
+This years summer program will focus on nurturing relationships, unity and having fun.
 The mantra is that there is only one race, the human race, so everyone is welcome.
 Last year we served campers representing over 16 different ethnicities, from nations across the globe.
-We will deliver ten days of action-packed programming from July 15 to July 26.
+We will deliver ten days of action-packed programming from July 22 to August 2.
 In addition, we will provide weekly activities throughout the summer to ensure our students are actively engaged in learning and reading enrichment, so they can return to school feeling energized and ready for another school year.